-As the Group deals in diverse foreign currencies, gains or losses on foreign exchange were summarized as a single amount.
-For the years ended December 31, 2021 and 2020, the foreign exchange (loss) gain (including realized and unrealized portions) amounted to (161,048) and (15,509), respectively.
+As the Group deals with diverse foreign currencies, gains or losses on foreign exchange were summarized as a single amount.
+For the years ended December 31, 2022 and 2021, the foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$391,251 and \$(161,048), respectively.